 However, I’ll share a quiz I find helpful, as well as what works for me.

-Check out Librehunt if you want something more hands-on.
-Librehunt does a good job of explaining the merits of FLOSS and suggests operating systems based on how you answer its questionnaire.
+Check out LibreHunt.
+LibreHunt does a good job of explaining the merits of FLOSS and suggests Linux distributions based on how the questionnaire is answered.

-Use a privacy respecting OS for your mobile device if you can.
+It’s best to use a privacy respecting OS here, too.
 GrapheneOS is what I use, although LineageOS supports a wider range of hardware.